 What does this data mean?

-In 2012, Children's had just 1.1 percent of its idiopathic spinal fusion patients return to surgery within 90 days of discharge.
-No spinal fusion patients were readmitted to an inpatient setting or observation within 30 days and no patients returned to the Emergency Department within seven days.
+In 2013, Children's had just 1 percent of its idiopathic spinal fusion patients return to surgery within 90 days of discharge.
+No spinal fusion patients were readmitted to an inpatient setting or observation after 30 days and no patients returned to the Emergency Department within seven days.

 Why is this important?